apache/nuttx/configs/sim/README.txt

   Problem:     "'operator new' takes size_t ('...') as first parameter"
   Workaround:   Add -fpermissive to the compilation flags

-Continue up_setjmp() issues:

-  With some newer compilers, I am now getting segmentation faults in up_setjmp.S (even when built with the -m32 option).
-I have not looked into this yet.

 Stack Size Issues
 -----------------